ceholden/tilezilla/docs/source/guide/guide_configuration.rst

 Storage
 -------

-Tiled data are stored on disk either as a collection of GeoTIFF images or of NetCDF4 files.
+Tiled data are stored on disk either as a collection of GeoTIFF images or NetCDF4 files.

 Currently, only the GeoTIFF storage format is implemented.